Heart House

 The heart is the universal symbol for human emotion, which is why notions of closeness and vulnerability are expressed through this trope.
 Anything or anyone we adore is often referred to as “close to the heart.”
 One’s home is the most intimate built space that can be experienced, and Heart House is an architectural and sculptural allegory for this feeling of belonging.
 Each space in the house is a metaphor for the different members of the human heart, reflecting their functions and roles in oxygenating and recharging blood.
 The connectivity between the rooms of the house and their circulation paths are also akin to the movement of a blood molecule through the oxygenation process.
 This network generates a labyrinth of unique spaces, with both private nooks and expansive moments.

-1. How do you balance the various disciplines you're involved in?
-Do you have specific self-care protocol?
+2. How do you balance the various disciplines you're involved in?

 I often find myself overworked and overwhelmed, but keeping a healthy balance of diet, sleep, exercise and leisure time is what makes my practice possible.
 Realistically, it's difficult to do everything all at once, or even to do every single thing on a daily basis.
 I allocate periods of focus, and I take breaks, for weeks or even months, from one discipline to delve into another.
 This management also requires that I avoid spreading myself too thin, so I don't work on more than two or three projects at once.
 Over time, I have had to develop the habit of respectfully refusing to take on work that I can't wholly commit to; this means working on the art of negotiation and saying "no" to people and projects that I really admire.
 I wish there were an extra 24 hours in each day, but it's important to respect and work within one's established boundaries.